ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system's ability to attack cancer cells.

-For patients with advanced stomach cancer, in particular if the cancer is PD-L1-positive or MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option when chemotherapy does not work.
+For patients with advanced stomach cancer, that is MSI-H (see Diagnosis), pembrolizumab (Keytruda), nivolumab, and dostarlimab (Jemperli) are options when chemotherapy does not work.

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.